smufin/smufin-core/README.md

  - [libbf][libbf]: Bloom filters
  - [RocksDB][rocksdb] (>= 4.9): Key-value store for flash storage
  - [htslib][htslib]: Parse BAM files
+ - [msgpack][msgpack]: Serialization

 The paths for each library can be configured using a custom `make.conf` file, see `make.conf.sample` for an example.
-On Debian-based systems, packages for the first two and last two libraries are available as: `libsparsehash-dev libboost1.55-dev librocksdb-dev libhts-dev`.
+On Debian-based systems, packages for the first two and last three libraries are available as: `libsparsehash-dev libboost1.55-dev librocksdb-dev libhts-dev libmsgpack-dev`.

 *smufin*'s makefile defaults to a minimal output.
 For a more verbose output, use the following: